 Ranked No. 22 on the American Film Institute’s “Greatest American Movies of All Time,” Stanley Kubrick’s 2001: A Space Odyssey (1968) is not only an Oscar-winner but a movie that paved the way for other classic sci-fi films such as Star Wars, Alien, and Blade Runner.

-So far, the best we’ve even been able to see 2001: A Space Odyssey is in 1080p (unless you were lucky enough or old enough to see the film on the big screen), but soon 4k TV owners will be able to watch it in 2160p with four-times the pixel resolution.
+So far, the best we’ve been able to see 2001: A Space Odyssey at home is in 1080p (unless you were lucky enough or old enough to see the film on the big screen), but soon 4k TV owners will be able to watch it in 2160p with four-times the pixel resolution.
 And, with HDR the color depth has been increased from a maximum of 8 bits to 10 bits.

 Update: The release date 2001: A Space Odyssey to 4k Blu-ray has been set for Oct.
 30, 2018.
 The 3-disc edition is available to pre-order from Amazon for $34.99 (see current pricing below).